QuasiMonteCarlo.jl

 Randomization of QMC sequences

-Most of the previous methods are deterministic i.e. sample(n, d, Sampler()::DeterministicSamplingAlgorithm) always produces the same sequence $X = (X_1, \dots, X_n)$.
-The API to randomize sequence is either
+Most of the previous methods are deterministic, i.e. sample(n, d, Sampler()::DeterministicSamplingAlgorithm) always produces the same sequence $X = (X_1, \dots, X_n)$.
+There are two ways to obtain a randomized sequence:

-• Directly use QuasiMonteCarlo.sample(n, d, DeterministicSamplingAlgorithm(R = RandomizationMethod())) or sample(n, lb, up, DeterministicSamplingAlgorithm(R = RandomizationMethod()))
+• Either directly use QuasiMonteCarlo.sample(n, d, DeterministicSamplingAlgorithm(R = RandomizationMethod())) or sample(n, lb, up, DeterministicSamplingAlgorithm(R = RandomizationMethod())).

 • DigitalShift